 Reading with the PastorProverbs 29, Hebrews 7, and Psalm 59 and Psalm 25 Read Psalm 25 For your name’s sake, O Lord,. pardon my guilt, for it is great.
 (Psalm 25:11) An awareness of sin.
 When I am aware of my sin, when I know my sin is great, I am in … More Psalm 25 Reading with the Pastor

 No nation produces better novelists than Russia.
 It isn’t even close.
 Dostoevsky, Tolstoy, Pasternack, Chekhov, Nabakov, Solzhenitsyn, Turgenev, these are men whose greatest books are worthy of being read multiple times and who have enraptured the imagination of millions all over the world.
 Crime and Punishment and the Brothers Karamozov by Dostoevsky are filled with such … More The Lies We Tell Ourselves

 Grace.
 Unmerited favor.
 The free and unmerited favor of God whereby He freely bestows His blessings and forgiveness on sinners.
 Grace is the healing generosity of God that touches us so powerfully that nothing is ever quite the same again. —Calvin Miller A faithful band of men and women at Trinity Church have been seeking … More Resolves and Grace

-Monday is for Discussion One of my goals last year was to read all of Shakespeare’s plays.
+Thursday One of my goals last year was to read all of Shakespeare’s plays.
 It was an epic fail.
 Instead of all of Shakespeare’s plays, I read only one, Hamlet.
-I have long been mesmerized by the play since my days of teaching the Life of David at the Institute of Biblical … More Thinking About Sin and Shakespeare
+I have long been mesmerized by the play since my days of teaching the Life of David at the Institute of Biblical Studies and the … More Thinking About Sin and Shakespeare